rmasato42-lgtm/tide/README.md

-    <p>Tide is a modern web proxy with a clean, sleek UI and easy to use menus.
-Our goal is to provide the best user experience to everyone.</p>
+Tide is a modern web proxy with a clean, sleek UI and easy to use menus.
+Our goal is to provide the best user experience to everyone.
 </div>

 ## Features